Skip to main content

 Irving became one of Americas country's best-known writers and historians.
 He is known not so much for his descriptive or reflexive powers but for his abilities as a story teller.
 His true metier lies in the short story.
 He was responsible for such well know works as "A History of New York from the Beginning of the World to the end of the Dutch Dynasty" (1809) "The Adventures of Captain Bonneville" (1837), "Mohamed and his Successors" (1839), "Oliver Goldsmith" (1849), "The life of Washington" (1859).

-There is an now official tourist route from Seville to Granada named after him.
-It links many interesting villages such as Montefrio en route.
-The whole journey is told in 20 pages in the book and there is very little description of places or any evidence of the route he actually took.
+An official tourist route named after Washington Irving runs from La Rabida and Seville to Granada, taking in many interesting villages such as Montefrio en route.
+However, those who think they are following in Washington's footsteps will be disappointed, as the whole journey is recounted in just 20 pages of the book, with very little description of places or evidence of the route he actually took.